eiabea/validator_revenue/README.md

 # Validator revenue

-Simple [alpine](https://alpinelinux.org/) container to get latest revenue of an eth2 validator in dollar written in [Node.js](https://nodejs.org/en/)
+Simple [alpine](https://alpinelinux.org/) container to get latest price and performance of an eth2 validator written with [nest.js](https://nestjs.com/).
+Fetched data gets stored into an [InfluxDB](https://www.influxdata.com/products/influxdb/) which can act as a data source for [Grafana](https://grafana.com/)

 API provided by [beaconcha.in](https://beaconcha.in/)